-• In 13 expected1 fentanyl substances2:
+• In 20 expected1 fentanyl substances2:

-5% was the average 3 amount of 3 - 7% was the range 4 of fentanyl found fentanyl found in half of the substances 2
+4% was the average 3 amount of 3 - 5% was the range 4 of fentanyl found fentanyl found in half of the substances 2

 We are currently without a long-term funding commitment, which has resulted in changes to our service.
 Specifically, we cannot consistently quantify samples to report the amount of a drug found.
-We know our service users and many other groups (clinicians, toxicologists, coroners) rely heavily on our quantity-based information.
+We know our service users and many others (clinicians, toxicologists, coroners, researchers) rely heavily on our quantity-based information.
 We sincerely apologize for this inconvenience.

-- 8% of the expected1 fentanyl samples5 were known to be associated with an overdose: all contained fentanyl; almost all were in combination with other fentanyl-related and/or benzodiazepine-related drugs - 53% of the expected1 fentanyl samples5 contained benzodiazepine-related drug(s): almost one third of these samples contained multiple benzodiazepine-related drugs - 36% of the expected1 fentanyl samples5 contained fluorofentanyl (roughly as strong as fentanyl) - 12% of the expected1 fentanyl samples5 contained a nitazene opioid (up to 10 times stronger than fentanyl) - 4% of the expected1 fentanyl samples5 contained carfentanil (up to 100 times stronger than fentanyl) - 3% of the expected1 fentanyl samples5 contained xylazine (veterinary tranquilizer) - During this reporting period, the Toronto Police Service and data from the Office of the Chief Coroner for Ontario indicated an increase in suspected overdoses in the city.
-This increase in suspected overdoses aligns with our findings that the unregulated opioid supply continues to be more contaminated and less predictable: - o Over one third of the expected1 fentanyl samples5 contained multiple high-potency opioids, including fentanyl, fluorofentanyl, nitazene opioids, and/or carfentanil.
+- 10% of the expected1 fentanyl samples5 were known to be associated with an overdose: most of these samples contained fentanyl in combination with benzodiazepine-related drugs - 50% of the expected1 fentanyl samples5 contained benzodiazepine-related drug(s): almost one third of these samples contained multiple benzodiazepine-related drugs - 36% of the expected1 fentanyl samples5 contained fluorofentanyl (roughly as strong as fentanyl) - 19% of the expected1 fentanyl samples5 contained bromofentanyl (its strength falls between that of morphine and heroin) - 14% of the expected1 fentanyl samples5 contained a nitazene opioid (up to 10 times stronger than fentanyl) - 10% of the expected1 fentanyl samples5 contained xylazine (veterinary tranquilizer): 83% of these samples also contained benzodiazepine-related drugs - 2% of the expected1 fentanyl samples5 contained carfentanil (up to 100 times stronger than fentanyl) - 38% of the expected1 fentanyl samples5 contained multiple high-potency opioids, including fentanyl, fluorofentanyl, nitazene opioids, and/or carfentanil.
 Using high-potency opioids in combination may result in extreme sedation and dangerous suppression of the respiratory system.
-Since these drugs are so strong, the risk of overdose is increased, and greater than normal doses of naloxone may be required to rouse individuals experiencing an overdose.